-Number of Pages: No kidding, for most people, resumes should be no more than two pages (preferably one page).
+Number of Pages: No kidding, for most people, resumes should be no more than two pages.
+Yes, there are exceptions, but for most of us, two pages is sufficient.
 Returning to the US (after working in a country where longer resumes are the norm) with a six-page document myself, I thought this was unrealistic at first.

 Fonts: Keep it simple.
 Fonts like Calibri, Arial, Verdana are good choices.
 Book fonts like Times Roman aren’t as easy on a reader’s eyes, so stay clear.
-Stay away from artsy fonts as well, like Comic Sans, Broadway, etc. Use bold print to highlight headings, sections, job titles.
+Stay away from artsy fonts as well, like Comic Sans, Broadway, etc. Use bold print and font size to highlight headings, sections, job titles.

 Font Color: In general, for most industries, again, keep it professional.
 Black, Dark Teal, Navy Blue for headers or section headings are good choices.
 It’s rare that maroon and lime green-type colors would be appropriate.